bookofproofs/bookofproofs.github.io/_sources/history/15th-century/durer.md

 9. Dürer was the first to develop three-dimensional perspective in art.
 10. He introduced a new method of regular division of the circle, which is still referred to as the 'Dürer's Polyhedra'.

-Born 21 May1471, Imperial Free City of Nürnberg (now in Germany).
+Born 21 May 1471, Imperial Free City of Nürnberg (now in Germany).
 Died 6 April 1528, Imperial Free City of Nürnberg (now in Germany).

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Durer/)